-Labor is the biggest single cost for hospitality institutions, yet many hotel and tourism industry employers are facing a second squeeze in the form of an industry-wide shortage of qualified employees.
+Labor is the biggest single cost for hospitality institutions, yet many hotel and tourism industry employers are facing an industry-wide shortage of qualified employees.
 Travel and tourism may be up as global levels of wealth increase, but there are fewer qualified hospitality workers across the entire industry - from casinos and cruise ships to restaurants and hotels.

-One is wages, where employees in roles that traditionally pay low or have tipped wages, such as the restaurant segment of the industry, tend to leave jobs at higher rates than employees in other sectors, because wages are low.
+- Wages: employees in roles that traditionally pay low or have tipped wages, such as the restaurant segment of the industry, tend to leave jobs at higher rates than employees in other sectors because wages are low.

-Generational factors contribute too, as older employees who have decades' worth of experience in hospitality skills near retirement age.
+- Generational factors: as older employees who have decades' worth of experience in hospitality skills near retirement age.

 Traditionally there has been a high turnover rate in hospitality.
 The industry poses demands that few others do.
 Consider that employees may work nights and weekends, limiting free time to spend with family or friends, and are expected to handle difficult customers and solve problems with grace.
 Employees who don't devote time to self-care may burn out and decide to leave the field for something easier.

-Soft skills are the skills that aren't necessary taught in school but are part of good citizenship: Communication, leadership, critical thinking, organization, follow through, cultural competency, flexibility, and customer service, just to name a few.
+Soft skills are the skills that aren't necessarily taught in school but are part of good citizenship: Communication, leadership, critical thinking, organization, follow-through, cultural competency, flexibility, and customer service, just to name a few.
 These skills are missing in hospitality.

 The guest comes first in hospitality.
 It's obvious, but have you thought about what it really means in terms of how you interact with guests?

 Customer service skills will serve you time and again, as will creative thinking and flexibility.
-For young people today, who often interact with one another via technological device, customer service requires a necessary reorientation to interacting with people, either face to face or over the phone.
+For young people today, who often interact with one another via technological devices, customer service requires a necessary reorientation to interacting with people, either face-to-face or over the phone.

 Multitasking and maintaining a positive attitude are of critical importance for hospitality workers, who often work long shifts and must be prepared to jump in and lend a hand wherever it's needed.
 Workers who rise to the challenge without displaying negativity are more likely to be promoted, so there is something in it for you if you master these skills.

 Employees who are organized are better able to multitask without losing track of critical tasks.
-This is a skill that is easy to learn; checklists, for instance, offer a way to keep important tasks top-of-mind, so that no matter what comes up on a shift, you meet your obligations (and impress your manager).
+This is a skill that is easy in theory but takes time to become a habit.
+Using checklists, for instance, offer a way to keep important tasks top-of-mind, so that no matter what comes up on a shift, you meet your obligations (and impress your manager).

-Worldwide the growing skills gap could cost the economy some 14 million jobs, plus $610 billion in loss of GDP.
-It is in everyone's best interest that the hospitality skills gap be surmounted, and investing in education of the next generation of hospitality employees is among the best ways to fill the gap.
+Worldwide the growing skills gap could hurt the hospitality industry and on an individual hospitality business level, could diminish your brand reputation, customer loyalty, and revenue.
+It is in everyone's best interest that the hospitality skills gap be surmounted, and investing in the education of the next generation of hospitality employees is among the best ways to fill the gap.

-As employers are focusing on soft skills over hard skills, which can be taught on the job, those candidates who will rise to the top of the pile are those who have demonstrated experience in soft skills.
-The candidate to get interviews will be those who point to soft skills on their resume and exhibit their skills during an in-person or phone interviews.
+As employers are focusing on soft skills over hard skills, which can be taught on the job, those candidates who will rise to the top of the pile are those who have demonstrated emotional intelligence and other soft skills.
+The candidate to get interviews will be those who point to soft skills on their resume and exhibit their skills during in-person or phone interviews.